8ta4/blog/drafts/Offering Help to Automate Chrome Extension Installation and Configuration.md

-I'm here to personally assist you in automating your Chrome installation and configuration.
+I'm here to personally assist you in automating your Chrome extension installation and configuration.
 If your configuration is hosted online, I can even contribute some pull requests for you.

 I've developed a new tool called [extension](https://github.com/8ta4/extension).
 This handy tool automates the installation and configuration of Chrome extensions on macOS.